rbalet/ngx-href/README.md

 2. Support scroll with the `#` attributes and let you configure the [scrolling logic](#scroll-logic)
 3. Automatically append `rel="nooepener"` & `target="_blank"` to external link [if wished so](#installation)
 4. Support using `href` with the html `button` [attribute](#directive)
+5. Enable easy `Scroll when ready` mechanism
+6. Let you transform text to well formatted `anchor`

 ## Demo
 - https://stackblitz.com/~/github.com/rbalet/ngx-href